ecsplendid/DanceMusicSegmentation/README.md

 Trance Around World (with Above and Beyond) 364 + 372 Magic Island (with Roger Shah) 98 + 112

 This is free software.
 Feel free to fork or contribute.
+It would be particularly useful if somebody is interested in creating an implementation of this in a more serious language like C, Java, C# etc.
+I would be happy to collaborate.
+Get in touch.